objcio/S01E36-futures/README.md

 This is the code that accompanies Swift Talk Episode 36: [Futures](https://talk.objc.io/episodes/S01E36-futures-reactive-programming-2)

-To run the webserver, simply execute `python -m SimpleHTTPServer` in this directory.
+To run the webserver, simply execute `python -m SimpleHTTPServer` (Python2) or `python3 -m http.server` (Python3) in this directory.
 That will serve the files in the current directory at port 8000.